Pathoschild/smapi-mod-dump/source/Adopt 'n Skin/README.md

 **Can I turn off/change X feature?**
 > Check the `Config` file.
 There's a ton of things you can turn on and off or set to a different value.
 Explanations of the options in the `Config` are described below.

+**Can I change/rename/delete/add to folders inside of `/assets/skins`?**
+> Yep!
+Any subfolder of the `/skins` folder is purely serving as a visual means to organize!
+You can do whatever you like to them, and nest folders to your heart's content; A&S will grab any skin inside.
+Just make sure you're still naming everything the same- A&S doesn't care *what* folder you put them in.

 **Where's the `Config` file?**
 > The `Config` file will generate after you've run Stardew Valley at least once after installing A&S.